Donaim/miseq-workflow-pres/slides.md

 Challenges:
 - Physical-informatics accounting coordination.
 - Preservation and archival of traces (ORACLE DB).
-- Mundane, I think?
-Mostly, I think, things like typos in the sample names.
+- Input validation.
+Issues such as handling of typos in the sample names.
 - But QAI has come a long way to be in this position, I guess.

 Solutions: